Strong dollar, rising volatility mark Q3 markets. Same again in Q4?

 Throw in the a late flurry of jitters around the Scottish independence referendum this month, and implied volatility in major exchange rates hit their highest levels this year.
 In the case of short-dated pricing, especially in sterling, it was the most volatile period in years.

-Morgan Stanley global head of currency strategy, Hans Redeker, expects this to remain a feature of the coming months as the dollar rises further and exchange rates provide the shock absorber to shifting global economic plates.
+Morgan Stanley, global head of currency strategy, Hans Redekerat, expects this to remain a feature of the coming months as the dollar rises further and exchange rates provide the shock absorber to shifting global economic plates.

 "Economic decoupling never takes place, so in an environment of non-synchronised global growth the exchange rate always comes back under the spotlight," he said.